Thehobbses/VBA-Analytics-Automation/README.md

 ### Current DMA:

 A DV list of all DMAs in the system.
 Charts reference this DV and all fields in a chart are populated on a lookup of that value.
-DMAs can be added to this list via addition to General Lookups column A and updating the DV list range to include the new DMA (i.e. $A$2:$A$113 -\&gt; $A$2:$A$114).
+DMAs can be added to this list via addition to General Lookups column A and updating the DV list range to include the new DMA (i.e. $A$2:$A$113 becomes $A$2:$A$114).

 - [DMA]: the name of a given DMA that is used for lookups and to name the file when it is saved